pparocza/generative-music-web-audio/README.md

-# Generative Music in the Web Audio API
+# Generative Music Web Audio

 A collection of custom synthesizers and effects made with the Web Audio API